hbatistuzzo/1-billion-rows-challenge/README.md

 To execute this project and reproduce the results:

 1. Clone this repository.
-2. Set the Python version using `pyenv local 3.12.1`.
+2. Set the Python version using for example `pyenv local 3.12.1`.
 3. Run `poetry env use 3.12.1`, `poetry install --no-root`, and `poetry lock --no-update`.
 4. Execute the command `python src/create_measurements.py` to generate the test file.
 5. Be patient and go make a coffee; it will take about 10 minutes to generate the file.